 Intimidated by the complexity of “gamification”?

 First things first, we can achieve better understanding on what gamification is by recognising that it comes from the word “game”.
-Candy Crush, Angry Birds and Pokémon Go are all famous examples of games that have achieved widespread popularity among people of all ages.
+Candy Crush, Angry Birds and Pokémon Go are all famous examples of interactive gamification that have achieved widespread popularity among people of all ages.
 This is due to the fact that, fundamentally, they are addictive and fun.

 The Gaming industry has been booming for years now.
 From a psychological standpoint, it’s easy to see why.
 Games appeal to our core desires to progress through something we started, feel capable in a specific aspect of our lives and participate competitively among each other.
 To demonstrate the previous sentence, Pokémon Go is a game where players catch stronger Pokémon to progress, feel themselves becoming more capable by catching more powerful Pokémon and compete with others by battling each other’s Pokémon.